ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 )
 ```

-The compile step is the same for the functional and the sequential API.
+The compile step is the same for both the functional and the sequential API.

 ### Datasets